-- 19. (1) Where the executive officer determines or suspects that an area or premise is infested with any quarantine pest, he or she may declare in the prescribed 40 manner that area a quarantine area. - (2) The executive officer shall regularly review the situation in respect of any quarantine area and as soon as either- - (a) the relevant quarantine pest is considered as no longer present; or - (b) it is no longer viable for the quarantine to be maintained in respect of part or all of the area, the executive officer shall revoke the quarantine status of such - (3) The executive officer may declare a place to be a quarantine facility in which regulated articles may, subject to this Act, be kept, examined, disinfested, treated, destroyed or otherwise disposed thereof.
+19. (1) Where the executive officer determines or suspects that an area or premises is infested with any quarantine pest, he or she may declare in the prescribed manner that area a quarantine area.

+(2) The executive officer shall regularly review the situation in respect of any quarantine area and as soon as either- 30 it shall revoke the quarantine status of such area.

+- (a) the relevant quarantine pest is considered as no longer present; or - (b) it is no longer viable for the quarantine to be maintained in respect of part or all of the area,

+(3) The executive officer may declare a place to be a quarantine facility in which 35 regulated articles may, subject to this Act, be kept, examined, disinfested, treated, destroyed or otherwise disposed thereof.

-Declaration of pest free areas, places and sites of production
+Declaration of pest-free areas, places and sites of production

-- 20. A pest free area, place and site of production may be established and declared in the prescribed manner when the executive officer- - (a) is satisfied through surveillance that a specific pest is not present in the area; - (b) adopts phytosanitary measures to establish and maintain a pest free area; and - (c) institutes a surveillance programme to verify that the pest free status is maintained.
+20. A pest-free area, place and site of production may be established and declared in the prescribed manner when the executive officer-

+- (a) is satisfied through surveillance that a specific pest is not present in the area; - (b) adopts phytosanitary measures to establish and maintain a pest-free area; and - (c) institutes a surveillance programme to verify that the pest-free status is maintained.